 The book uses the imperative-first and procedural-first paradigm but does not shy away from discussing objects early.
 User-defined classes and object-oriented programming are covered later, when they can be motivated and students are ready.
-The last three chapters of the textbook and the associated case studies use the context of web crawling, search engines, and data mining to introduce a broad array of topics.
-These include foundational concepts such as recursion, regular expressions, depth-first search, data compression, and Google's MapReduce framework, as well as practical tools such as GUI widgets, HTML parsers, SQL, JSON, I/O streams, and multicore programming.
+The last three chapters of the textbook use the context of web crawling and search engines to introduce a broad array of topics.
+These include foundational concepts such as recursion, regular expressions, depth-first search, and Google's MapReduce framework, as well as practical tools such as GUI widgets, HTML parsers, SQL, and multicore programming.

 This textbook can be used in a course that introduces computer science and programming to computer science majors.
 Its broad coverage of foundational computer science topics as well as current technologies will give the student a broad understanding of the field and a confidence to develop "real" modern applications that interact with the web and/or a database.
-The textbook's broad coverage also makes it ideal for students who need to master programming and key computing concepts but will not take more than one or two computing courses.
+The textbook's broad coverage also makes it ideal for students who need to master programming and key computing concepts but will not take more than one or two computing courses, in particular math, science, and engineering majors.